Code-Institute-Submissions/kuua/README.md

 ## Existing Features

-- The navigation bar collapses with a burger button
+- The navigation bar collapses with a burger button on smaller screens.
-- The gallery, with clickable buttons displaying available pieces.
+- The gallery displayed in a modal.
 This has been achieved using Fancybox.
-- Contact Us, to email the gallery with questions and queries
+- Contact Us with drop down menu to email the gallery with questions and queries.
-- The Footer, with contact information and social media links
+- The Footer, with contact information and social media links.

 ## Using the Contact Us form

 Go to "Contact Us"

-- The contact fields are required and sending emssages without completing isn't allowed, showing a message to fill the form befre sending.
+- The contact fields are required and sending emssages without completing isn't allowed, showing a message to fill the form before sending.
 - A preselected set of reasons to contact shows in a drop down menu.

 ## Features Left to Implement

-- In a future release I would like to add a filter of paintinGs per style.
+- In a future release I would like to add a filter of paintings per style.
 - I would also like to add a shopping cart and a e-commerce marketplace for customers to select, check out, pay and purchase art pieces.

 # Technologies Used